ArduCustom/arducustom.github.io/v/dev/AntennaTracker/ParametersLatex.rst

 | *Note: This parameter is for advanced users*
 | *Note: Reboot required after change*

 Harmonic Notch Filter options\.
-Double\-notches can provide deeper attenuation across a wider bandwidth than single notches and are suitable for larger aircraft\.
+Triple and double\-notches can provide deeper attenuation across a wider bandwidth with reduced latency than single notches and are suitable for larger aircraft\.
 Dynamic harmonics attaches a harmonic notch to each detected noise frequency instead of simply being multiples of the base frequency\, in the case of FFT it will attach notches to each of three detected noise peaks\, in the case of ESC it will attach notches to each of four motor RPM values\.
 Loop rate update changes the notch center frequency at the scheduler loop rate rather than at the default of 200Hz\.
+If both double and triple notches are specified only double notches will take effect\.

 +-----+---------------------+